ProcursusTeam/procursus-wiki/docs/Makefile-functions.md

 | 1 | Folder name where patches are located; generally inside `build_patch` |
 | 2 | Folder name where patches should be applied to.
 This generally matches the name of the first argument, and the folder must exist in `build_work` |

-*The last arguement of the function is undocumented as it's generally the same across all projects.*
+*The last argument of the function is undocumented as it's generally the same across all projects.*

 #### Example